Trejdon/FE-Masters-Projects/ReactAndTypescriptv2/accident-counter/README.md

-# A Simple Counter
+# React and TypeScript Example

-A silly little application for Steve's Redux Toolkit Course.
+This is an exmaple application from Steve's React and TypeScript course.